dotnet/corefx/.github/issue_template.md

 # Expected behavior

+Describe the expected behavior.

 # Actual behavior

+Describe the actual behavior.

 <!-- =============================
      Template 2: Suggest a new API
      ============================= -->

-Read http://aka.ms/apireview and include description of the problem.
+Read http://aka.ms/apireview and provide a short summary of why a new API is needed.

 # Rationale and Usage